janpolowinski/dswarm-temporary-docu/Home.md

 ### Running the System

-Once installed, the Backoffice (usually) runs at `http://localhost:9999`.
+Once installed, the BackOffice (usually) runs at `http://localhost:9999`.
 You may want to have a look at the [[MySQL Cheat Sheet]] for our metadata repository schema (see also our [[domain model|Domain Model]]) and use a tool of your choice to explore the database.

 ## Contributing